McMahonLab/Scripts/MetaPathwaysProtocol.md

 ## Phase 2: Building a PGDB on your local computer

-6. On your local computer, remove the inputs and outputs of all previous runs, by deleting the contents of the following directories.
+1. On your local computer, remove the inputs and outputs of all previous runs, by deleting the contents of the following directories.
-MP input	/path/to/metapathways2.5/input
-MP output	/path/to/metapathways2.5/output
-PGDBs		/path/to/ptools-local/pgdbs/user
+  * MP input: `/path/to/metapathways2-2.5.2/input`
+  * MP output: `/path/to/metapathways2-2.5.2/output`
+  * PGDBs: `/path/to/ptools-local/pgdbs/user`

   If the directories are non-empty, copy the folder contents to a safe location!

-7. Copy the MetaPathways input and output from your home directory on zissou to /path/to/metapathways2.5/input and /path/to/metapathways2.5/output, respectively.
+2. Copy the MetaPathways input and output from your home directory on Zissou to `/path/to/metapathways2-2.5.2/input` and `/path/to/metapathways2-2.5.2/output`, respectively.

-8. Ensure the configuration and parameter files are correct.
+3. Ensure the configuration and parameter files are correct:
+  * Configuration file: `/path/to/metapathways2-2.5.2/config/config_local.txt`.
-a.
-Configuration: example on zissou at /shared_software/metapathways2.5/config_local.txt Items to check include …
+  Items to check include:

-# Paths for the Python …
-PYTHON_EXECUTABLE `/path/to/python`
+        * PYTHON_EXECUTABLE `/path/to/python`
-PGDB_FOLDER `/path/to/ptools-local/pgdbs/user`
+        * PGDB_FOLDER `/path/to/ptools-local/pgdbs/user`
-METAPATHWAYS_PATH `/path/to/metapathways2.5`
+        * METAPATHWAYS_PATH `/path/to/metapathways2-2.5.2`
-PATHOLOGIC_EXECUTABLE `/path/to/pathway-tools/aic-export/pathway-tools/ptools/VERSION/pathway-tools`
+        * PATHOLOGIC_EXECUTABLE `/path/to/pathway-tools/aic-export/pathway-tools/ptools/VERSION/pathway-tools`
-REFDBS `/path/to/metapathways2.5/databases`
+        * REFDBS `/path/to/metapathways2-2.5.2/databases`

-# Executables
-EXECUTABLES_DIR `executables/yourOS`
+        * EXECUTABLES_DIR `executables/yourOS`
+    * Parameter file: `/path/to/metapathways2-2.5./config/param_local.txt`.

-b.
-Parameter: example on zissou at /shared_software/metapathways2.5/param_local_buildPGDB.txt Items to check include …
+    Items to check include:

-INPUT:format fasta
+        * INPUT:format `fasta`

-annotation:algorithm LAST
+        * annotation:algorithm `LAST`

-annotation:dbs # should be blank
+        * annotation:dbs # should be blank
-rRNA:refdbs # should be blank
+        * rRNA:refdbs # should be blank

-# pipeline execution flags
-metapaths_steps:PREPROCESS_INPUT skip
+        * metapaths_steps:PREPROCESS_INPUT `skip`
-metapaths_steps:ORF_PREDICTION skip
+        * metapaths_steps:ORF_PREDICTION `skip`
-metapaths_steps:FILTER_AMINOS skip
+        * metapaths_steps:FILTER_AMINOS `skip`
-metapaths_steps:FUNC_SEARCH skip
+        * metapaths_steps:FUNC_SEARCH `skip`
-metapaths_steps:PARSE_FUNC_SEARCH skip
+        * metapaths_steps:PARSE_FUNC_SEARCH `skip`
-metapaths_steps:SCAN_rRNA skip
+        * metapaths_steps:SCAN_rRNA `skip`
-metapaths_steps:SCAN_tRNA skip
+        * metapaths_steps:SCAN_tRNA `skip`
-metapaths_steps:ANNOTATE_ORFS skip
+        * metapaths_steps:ANNOTATE_ORFS `skip`
-metapaths_steps:BUILD_PGDB yes
+        * metapaths_steps:BUILD_PGDB `yes`
-metapaths_steps:COMPUTE_RPKM skip
+        * metapaths_steps:COMPUTE_RPKM `skip`

         Note: it is important that all commands except BUILD_PGDB are set to skip, otherwise MetaPathways will needlessly repeat the analysis you ran on the server.

+        `python MetaPathways.py
+        -i /shared_software/metapathways2-2.5.2/input
+        -o /shared_software/metapathways2-2.5.2/output
+        -c /shared_software/metapathways2-2.5.2/config/config_server.txt
+        -p /shared_software/metapathways2-2.5.2/config/param_server.txt
+        –v`

+      Example parameter and configuration files are available in this repo.

-9. From the /path/to/metapathways2.5 folder, run MetaPathways via the following command: python MetaPathways.py
+9. From the `/path/to/metapathways2-2.5.2` folder, run MetaPathways via the following command:
+      `python MetaPathways.py
--i /path/to/metapathways2.5/input
+      -i /path/to/metapathways2-2.5.2/input
--o /path/to/metapathways2.5/output
+      -o /path/to/metapathways2-2.5.2/output
--c /path/to/metapathways2.5/config/config_local.txt
+      -c /path/to/metapathways2-2.5.2/config/config_local.txt
--p /path/to/metapathways2.5/config/param_local_buildPGDB.txt
+      -p /path/to/metapathways2-2.5.2/config/param_local_buildPGDB.txt
       -d 8
       -v
--r overlay
+      -r overlay`

       Information about the command:
--i is the input folder
+      `-i` is the input folder
--o is the output folder
+      `-o` is the output folder
--c is the configuration file
+      `-c` is the configuration file
--p is the parameter file
+      `-p` is the parameter file
--d 8 closes Pathway Tools and re-open at invocation
+      `-d 8` closes Pathway Tools and re-open at invocation
--v tells MetaPathways to run in verbose mode
+      `-v` tells MetaPathways to run in verbose mode
--r overlay accepts pre-existing results
+      `-r` overlay accepts pre-existing results

       You now have a PGDB!
 The running time of this command is highly variable.
 I didn’t time this step, so I don’t know how long it takes.

-10. To run post-processing scripts, from /path/to/pathway-tools invoke Pathway Tools in api mode via the following command: ./pathway-tools –api and follow the examples online at https://github.com/hallamlab/mp_tutorial/wiki/Pathway-Analysis
+10. To run post-processing scripts, from `/path/to/pathway-tools` invoke Pathway Tools in api mode via the following command: `./pathway-tools –api` and follow the examples [online](https://github.com/hallamlab/mp_tutorial/wiki/Pathway-Analysis).